dgalcius/tlenv/README.md

 extra commands into your shell.
 Coming from RVM, some of you might be opposed to this idea.
 Here's what `ltenv init` actually does:

 1. Sets up your shims path.
-This is the only requirement for rbenv to function properly.
+This is the only requirement for ltenv to function properly.
 You can do this by hand by prepending `~/.ltenv/shims` to your `$PATH`.